Trio of Top Boutique Hotels in Greenpoint Brooklyn

 New boutique hotels in Greenpoint Brooklyn have sprouted in the least expected places.
 In recent years, returning visitors to New York City have sought out new neighborhoods to explore.
 Greenpoint, a section of Brooklyn bordering Queens across the Pulaski Bridge, has been a hot destination of late.

-In fact, Greenpoint, on the northern edge of Brooklyn, is blooming like tulips in May.
+Greenpoint, on the northern edge of Brooklyn, is blooming like tulips in May.

 New construction, renovated apartments, and gutted and repurposed factories are attracting more and more Millennials priced out of Manhattan real estate.
 And travelers priced out of Manhattan hotels.

-The following trio of boutique hotels in Greenpoint Brooklyn– The Box House Hotel, The Henry Norman Hotel and The Franklin Guesthouse–have garnered a loyal and eclectic clientele.
+The following trio of boutique hotels in Greenpoint Brooklyn– The Box House Hotel, The Henry Norman Hotel, and The Franklin Guesthouse–have garnered a loyal and eclectic clientele.

 Guests range from celebrities to globetrotters to out-of-town parents visiting Brooklyn-settled children and grandchildren.